Call now: 252-767-6166

 The opening-up of the web has made searching for information dangerous, and today you must find-out the qualifications of anyone who publishes technical advice.
 In-person, when I’m talking to Dr. Jones I know that he has a doctoral degree, and anyone who proclaims that they are an Attorney or professional Engineer, must, by law, have the appropriate college degrees and state licenses.
 But on the web, we don't know anything, especially with anonymous "experts".

-But what about someone who says they are a “scientist”?
+What about someone who says they are a scientist?
 Does that tell us anything?
-Some folks caution Oracle professionals against relying on people who tell you they’re experts or people that publishers apparently trust.
+Some folks caution Oracle professionals against relying on people who tell you they're experts or people that published authors.
 I wholeheartedly agree, you need to "trust your source" and verify their academic, scientific and research credentials!

 For Oracle, you need to check that anyone who grants themselves the title of "scientist" possesses the basic qualifications, usually an advanced college degree in a scientific discipline.
 Regardless of labels, some Oracle professionals disagree about the pragmatic value of applying scientific principles to a software package: